aws-amplify/amplify-js/media/authentication_guide.md

 });
 ```

-The above configuration requires an Amazon Cognito Identity Pool ID so that the library can retrieve base credentials for a user even in an UnAuthenticated state.
-You will also need to include Amazon Cognito User Pool ID and Web Client ID.
+In the above configuration you are required to pass in an Amazon Cognito Identity Pool ID so that the library can retrieve base credentials for a user even in an UnAuthenticated state.
+Also you need to include Amazon Cognito User Pool ID and Web Client ID.

 [Amazon Cognito Identity](http://docs.aws.amazon.com/cognito/latest/developerguide/getting-started-with-identity-pools.html)